Why might you use a fidget toy in the classroom?

 Consider the texture of the sensory toy

-Choose a sensory texture that your child prefers – not all fidget toys suit all children!
+Next, it’s important to choose a sensory texture that your child prefers – not all fidget toys suit all children!
 Every child is an individual.
 There is not one fiddle toy that will be suitable for all children.
 Some children prefer soft textures, like fabric.
 Other children like something that they can pull.
 Sometimes children like something they can squeeze.
 Or it might be that your child likes something that moves when they fiddle with it.
 It’s best to involve the child when choosing a fiddle toy rather than just making a choice for them.
 You might also find they already have something they are using which would be suitable like a piece of blu-tack or their watch strap.

 Check the fiddle toy doesn’t create a distraction